PROFINET growth continues to accelerate year over year across all industry verticals. Read about the technology below that fuels this success.

 - PROFIBUS DP

 - PROFIBUS PA

 PROFINET is alone in being able to integrate many popular fieldbuses, making it the ideal way to move to Industrial Ethernet architectures.

 Special Note: In addition to the proxy migration option, a wide range of gateway devices exists for connecting legacy protocols to PROFINET from various vendors.

 §4.1 – The Proxy Concept

-PROFINET is also highly scalable, and modular in concept so not every feature needs to be deployed at once.
-New users can start simply and build as required.
-Migration can happen in easy steps, allowing plant and personnel to build experience while improving productivity and profitability.
+PROFINET is also highly scalable and modular in concept, not every feature needs to be deployed at once.
+New users can start simple and build as required.
+Migration can happen in steps, allowing plant and personnel to build experience while improving productivity and profitability.

 §4.2 – Proxy Devices